Lexicon

 ORIGINAL

-The missing layer between string-dominant and schema-dominant systems.
-A notarial protocol that produces witnesses, receipts, and structured obstructions.
+Between string-dominant and schema-dominant systems lies an unnamed layer: a notarial protocol that produces witnesses, receipts, and structured obstructions.
 Enables contextual predicate invention under invariants while maintaining coherence.
 Takes proposals (similes) and subjects them to verification until they earn certification (symmetries).

 Third Mode Definition (A32)